juniorsundarCasual/TGT/vault/volume-5.chapter-390.md

 ____

-Shay-Hade's protests of impropriety in Rianna's brazenness as she gawked at paintings drawn into various walls accross the Sect went in one ear and out the other.
+Shay-Hade's protests of impropriety about Rianna's brazenness, as she gawked at paintings drawn into various walls across the Sect, went in one ear and out the other.

 "Amazing!
-The mountain of treasure is literally urging me to jump in an take a swim!
+The mountain of treasure is literally urging me to jump in and take a swim!
 And look at the slumbering red dragon!
 The aura of fear it emanates is so palpable.
 Look!
 I have goosebumps just looking at it!"
 Rianna exclaimed while pointing at her arm.

 "I didn't know you had a liking to art?"
 Shay-Hade commented.

-"Its an inherited trait, I guess," Rianna responded.
+"It's an inherited trait, I guess," Rianna responded.
 She turned to him and continued, "My father was a 6-star Artist.
 He always wanted me to walk in his footsteps.
 Unfortunately, I was more proficient with handling weapons than the paintbrush.
-Though he didn't forget to instill a sense of appreciation to aesthetics in me."
+Though he didn't forget to instil a sense of appreciation to aesthetics in me."

 "If he's a 6-star Artist, he should be high enough in his cultivation to still be alive.
 Why don't we meet him before returning to the Sect?"